brucek/trolly/README.md

 ## Package management

 Trolly has build-in some nice features to always make sure your dependency tree are up to date.

-You can check for the latest dependencies with `npm run package:updates`, and if you want to update your packages, you can simply do `npm run package:upgrade`.
+To check for the latest dependencies, simply run `npm run package:check`.

+If you want to update your packages, you can simply do `npm run package:upgrade`.

+*Note!* Your `package.json` will be automatically updated so make sure you have saved your changes before running this.

 To reinstall all packages, do `npm run package:reinstall`, and to remove all packages  `npm run package:purge`.